mkosir/typescript-style-guide/README.md

 - Fetching of data is only allowed in container components.
 - Use of server-state library is encouraged ([react-query](https://github.com/tanstack/query), [apollo client](https://github.com/apollographql/apollo-client)...).
 - use of client-state library for global state is discouraged.
   Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state (e.g. user settings - `/me` endpoint).
-If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).
+If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (not Redux, Mobx etc.).

 ## Project Structure